NEW MPF OFFICERS ELECTED (2018)

 Bob Van Stone.
 Bob Van Stone was born and raised in the Pittsburgh area.
 He graduated from Carnegie-Mellon University with a BS, MS, and PhD in Metallurgy and Materials Science.
 After graduate school, Bob worked for the General Electric Corporate Research Center in Schenectady, NY.
 In 1978, he transferred to GE Aircraft Engines in Evendale where he worked until his retirement as a Principal Engineer at the end of 2009.
 He published 44 technical papers during his career.
 Bob and his wife, Pat, moved from West Chester to Mariemont in 2013 to be close to their grandchildren and to live in a beautiful, unique community with strong values.
 Shortly after moving to Mariemont, they joined both the Mariemont Civic Association and Mariemont Preservation Foundation.
 For the past two years, Bob has volunteered about 4 hours per week with the Village Building Commissioner to transfer the voluminous Mariemont architectural records to electronic format so that they can be preserved and quickly retrieved.
 He has participated at village meetings to avoid the damage to Native American sites causes by the biking trails.
 He also volunteers at woodworking classes at the Mariemont Junior High School.

-MPF welcomed Mariemont resident Biff Black to its Board of Trustees on September 27 meeting.
+MPF welcomed Mariemont resident William (Biff) Black, Sr. to its Board of Trustees on September 27 meeting.

 For current list of MPF Officers and Board members Click Here